 - Walk off those Christmas calories by exploring London on foot; you’ll have the city’s beautiful architecture, street art and parks largely to yourself.

-- There are also a few taxis and minicabs available for hire, but fares will be higher than usual.
+- There are also a few taxis and minicabs available for hire, but fares are generally higher than usual.

 Christmas Day tours of London

-- Enjoy a Christmas day lunch cruise and guided city tour discover London from land and water on 25 December.
+- Enjoy a Christmas Day lunch cruise and guided city tour: discover London via land and water on 25 December.

 - Celebrate the big day by tucking into a three-course meal during a Christmas Day traditional lunch cruise on the river Thames.

 Other attractions which are open on Christmas Day in London include JW3 ice rink in north London, one of London's only ice-skating rinks open on Christmas Day; and the Serpentine lake in Hyde Park, where the tough members of the Serpentine Swimming Club take part in the Peter Pan Cup race every 25 December.

 Attend one of the many Christmas Day services in London’s wonderful cathedrals and churches, including the magnificent St Paul’s Cathedral, beautiful St Martin-in-the-Fields church, and historic All Hallows by the Tower and Southwark Cathedral.
 Remember to check timings with the individual church in advance and arrive early, as Christmas services can be very busy and there is limited space.

 - Check if your favourite London restaurant is open on Christmas Day.
 Make sure to book in advance for Christmas Day lunch or dinner in London.